.NET 1.1C# Bitwise Shift Operators

 Overflow Bits

-When using either the left or right shifting functions, one bit will be shifted outside of the binary value.
-This bit is sometimes called the overflow bit.
-The value of this binary digit is lost during the operation and it is not possible to recover it.
-Should the value of the bit be important then it should be tested before the shift procedure using one of the logical bitwise functions.
-The loss of overflow data is important if the shift operations are being used for multiplication or division as this can produce misleading results as shown below:
+When using either shift function, one bit, called the overflow bit, will be shifted outside of the binary value.
+The value of this digit is lost during the operation and cannot be recovered.
+Should the value of the bit be important then it should be tested before the shifting using a logical bitwise operator.
+The loss overflow data is important if the shift operations are being used for multiplication or division to ensure the correct result:

 uint value = 15; // 00001111